 - Activist Days

 - Do you love to march and parade?

 Come join us as we do things like march against violence, dance on the streets to promote Pride or walk to raise awareness for HIV.

 - That’s right!
 We love to celebrate our Peer Support Volunteers.

 Twice a year Teen Talk has special events just for Peer Supporters.
 During the last week of school in December we have a huge holiday party where we play funny games, eat a lot of awesome food, sometimes have karaoke, and have gifts for everyone.
 At the end of the school year we like to celebrate Peer Supporters again, this means more gifts, more games, more food and more party!
 These are also awesome opportunities to meet up with Peer Supporters from other trainings and other areas of the city.

 The Skitz program also has its own wrap-up party at the end of the school year, to thank Skitz volunteers for all their hard work.

 - Bathroom Betty & Johnny

-Bathroom Betty and Johnny (BBJ) is a program run by Peer Supports in their schools.
-Basically you put up blank question sheets in bathrooms, wait for questions to get written down, then take those questions and answer them, either on your own, with help from our Hot Topics section , assistance from Guidance staff or a public health nurse, or you could even send us the questions to answer for you.
+Bathroom Betty and Johnny is a program run by Peer Supports in their schools.
+Basically you put up blank question sheets in bathrooms or a question box in the school guidance area, wait for questions to get written down, then take those questions and answer them, either on your own, with help from our Learn About section , assistance from guidance staff, a public health nurse, or you could even send us the questions to answer for you.

 Naturally youth have questions about sex, sexuality, and all that other stuff, but they don’t always want to go up to a Peer Supporter for information.
 BBJ is your chance to reach more students with information that they want or need.